Artist

 Musically speaking this is a concept album (over 48 minutes long) containing ten tracks

-connected to form two long suites, with elaborate instrumental parts and italian lyrics.
+connected to form two long suites, with elaborate instrumental parts and Italian lyrics.
 The style is halfway between

 a spacey progressive and pop with some very interesting moments.